Access & Inclusion: SEND Information Report/Offer for AFMS

 We clearly identify staff responsible for SEND within the school.

 Initially every child’s progress and learning is the responsibility of the class teacher, who, under the SEND code of practice (2014), is accountable for the pupil’s progress and development, including where pupils access support from teaching assistants or specialist staff.
-The management and co-ordination of SEND is the responsibility of the SENDCo (Special Educational Needs Co-ordinator), Mrs Bull.
-The SENDCo is supported by a deputy SENDCo (Miss Ward) as well as a team of teaching assistants (TA’s), many of whom have further training in different subjects or disabilities.
+The management and co-ordination of SEND is the responsibility of the SENDCo (Special Educational Needs Co-ordinator), Miss Ward.
+The SENDCo is supported by a deputy SENDCo, Mrs Winch, as well as a team of teaching assistants (TA’s), many of whom have further training in different subjects or disabilities.

 The SENDCo will make sure that all necessary school staff are aware of your child’s needs and that the correct support is in place to ensure that they become confident learners.